Margaret’s Stage 2 IDC & DCIS Breast Cancer Story

 I actually wasn’t able to do reconstruction until I finished all of my treatment, so it was the chemo and then radiation.
-Then awhile after that I had to wait.
-So it was a full year until I was able to go in to do the reconstructive surgery.
+Then a while after that, I had to wait.
+It was a full year until I was able to go in to do the reconstructive surgery.

 They put in tissue expanders before the surgery

-They’re like these plastic cups that are flat and they insert them into your chest area into the cavities.
-Gradually they expand like balloons, put fluid into them.
-Each time was 100 cc’s so [it depends] on how big you want to be.
+They’re like these plastic cups that are flat, and they insert them into your chest area into the cavities.
+Gradually, they expand like balloons [and] put fluid into them.
+Each time was 100 cc, so [it depends] on how big you want to be.

-I think I had to go to 650 or 700cc, so every two to three weeks I’d go in and have these expansions.
-When they did the first fluid insertion it just hurts because you have very tight tissue and you’re trying to loosen it up.
+I think I had to go to 650 or 700 cc, so every 2 to 3 weeks I’d go in and have these expansions.
+When they did the first fluid insertion, it just hurts because you have very tight tissue, and you’re trying to loosen it up.
 That was pretty painful.

-So they cut under, they take out your breast tissue, they insert these plastic-y balloons inside under your muscle.
-Then they have a metal piece and the nurse would use a magnetic detector and there’s a little port, hole in there and she’d find it with the magnetic detector and insert the line in and pump the fluid in.
+They cut under, they take out your breast tissue, [and] they insert these plastic-y balloons inside under your muscle.
+Then they have a metal piece, and the nurse would use a magnetic detector.
+There’s a little port, hole in there, and she’d find it with the magnetic detector, insert the line in, and pump the fluid in.

-There’s one on each side.
-Of course I chose to go the more complicated reconstructive surgery.
-The option is to do implants, so they’re silicon implants.
-Or what I chose to do was they call the flap.
+There’s 1 on each side.
+Of course, I chose to do the more complicated reconstructive surgery.
+The option is to do implants, so they’re silicon implants, or what I chose to do was called the flap.
 They take tissue from my stomach and use that to build up my breast.

 What was the reconstructive surgery like?

 It was a 13-hour surgery.
-I went in around 7 am and I came out about the same time.
-It was three days in the hospital, you’ve lost skin, and it’s tissue so you’re crunched over because you can’t actually stand up straight.
+I went in around 7 a.m., and I came out about the same time.
+It was 3 days in the hospital.
+You’ve lost skin.
+It’s tissue, so you’re crunched over because you can’t actually stand up straight.

-The first day or two I couldn’t get out of bed.
-The first night they want to make sure the vessels reattach so they put this warm inflatable heating pad over you so you have to sleep with that all night.
+The first day or 2, I couldn’t get out of bed.
+The first night, they want to make sure the vessels reattach, so they put this warm inflatable heating pad over you.
+You have to sleep with that all night.

 The nurses come in to check with ultrasound every half hour or so to make sure all the vessels are attaching.
 It was a major surgery.
-I was told six to eight weeks to recover.
+I was told 6 to 8 weeks to recover.

-I got home Day 3 and we had to try to figure out sleep and how to get in and out of bed because it was really hard to move with this huge cut.
-We had rented one of those recliners at first but it was so uncomfortable to sleep there so I just slept in bed.
+I got home day 3, and we had to try to figure out sleep and how to get in and out of bed.
+It was really hard to move with this huge cut.
+We had rented one of those recliners at first, but it was so uncomfortable to sleep there, so I just slept in bed.

-It took longer to heal but the pain after was much less and it probably was the pain medication.
+It took longer to heal, but the pain after was much less.
+It probably was the pain medication.
 Maybe it was also because it was inserting instead of taking out.
-Although it was a longer recovery process it was lighter in terms of pain.
+Although it was a longer recovery process, it was lighter in terms of pain.

 Why did you choose flap surgery over implants?

-They were saying with the silicon it would have been a two to three week recovery.
+They were saying with the silicon it would have been a 2- to 3-week recovery.
 I just philosophically have an issue with any kind of foreign things in my body so I try not to take pain meds or aspirin if I don’t have to, so I think it might have been psychological.

-Unfortunately, one of the other issues is my other friend didn’t do this although she had the option and when I asked her why, it’s because she’s very slender, slim person and she just didn’t have enough tissue [in her stomach area].
+Unfortunately, one of the other issues is my other friend didn’t do this, although she had the option.
+When I asked her why, it’s because she’s a very slender, slim person, and she just didn’t have enough tissue [in her stomach area].

-Even my plastic surgeon had said don’t try to lose too much weight because you need to keep the tissue to be able to have enough to build the breast sizes that I wanted.
-So, I got to eat more, eat whatever I wanted to eat.
+Even my plastic surgeon had said, “Don’t try to lose too much weight.”
+You need to keep the tissue to be able to have enough to build the breast sizes that I wanted.
+I got to eat more [and] eat whatever I wanted to eat.
 That was nice!

 Chemotherapy and Side Effects

 There was an issue of whether my tumor, which was a slow-growing tumor, if chemo would be effective with it.
-So my oncologist, we went back and forth.
-She did an onco-typing test so they delved even deeper into the type of tumor it is.
+My oncologist [and I] went back and forth.
+She did an onco-typing test, so they delved even deeper into the type of tumor it is.

-They have these charts and if you’re from “one to 20” you’re very unlikely.
+They have these charts, and if you’re from 1 to 20, you’re very unlikely.
 There’s mid-range and high-range.
-I was number 18 and so I was on the borderline of whether chemo would be effective or not.
+I was number 18, and so I was on the borderline of whether chemo would be effective or not.

-That’s something that I think that may be different from what I’ve talked to my friends about: Depending on where you go for your care, their diagnosis, their suggestion, treatment suggestions are different.
+That’s something that I think that may be different from what I’ve talked to my friends about.
+Depending on where you go for your care, their diagnosis, their suggestion, [and] treatment suggestions are different.